Warvito/gradio_medical_ldm/README.md

 gradio app.py
 ```

-6)Open the app in your browser (tested with Chrome)
+6) Open the app in your browser (tested with Chrome)

 ### Notes
 The outputs directory contain the generated .nii.gz images.